dnsimple/dnsimple-support/content/articles/whois-privacy.markdown

     ![WHOIS Privacy card](/files/whoisprivacy-domain-card-disabled.png)

-1. To enable the WHOIS Privacy service, click the <label>Enable WHOIS Privacy on</label> link.
+1. To enable the WHOIS Privacy service, click the <label>Enable WHOIS Privacy</label> link.

     If this is the first time you're enabling the service for this domain, you'll need to purchase the service.
 The page will provide you with the purchase information.
 Click <label>Purchase WHOIS Privacy</label> to immediately purchase and enable the WHOIS Privacy service for the domain.